Singapore ruling party for first time faces election fight for every seat

 The party is trying to improve its performance from 2011 when its share of vote fell due to unhappiness over then high housing prices, the cost of living and immigration.

-Since then, the government has introduced curbs on foreign workers, measures to cool a red-hot property market and subsidised health-care cover for the elderly.
+Since then, the government has introduced curbs on foreign workers, measures to cool a red-hot property market and subsidized health-care cover for the elderly.

 "This is about your future, vote seriously for the PAP to make sure that we can work together with you, for you, for Singapore," Lee said to waving party supporters in central Singapore after filing his nomination papers.